Edelman slowdown highlights continued agency revolution

-In my seven years as editor-in-chief or PRWeek I’ve never been able to report that Edelman underperformed against both Interpublic and Omnicom groups’ PR revenue growth percentage in any calendar year.
+In my seven years as editor-in-chief of PRWeek I’ve never been able to report that Edelman underperformed against both Interpublic and Omnicom groups’ PR revenue growth percentage in any calendar year.

 But figures released over the past couple of weeks show that is exactly what happened in 2016, with Edelman’s organic growth stalling at 1.7%.